AbdlRahman2020/Digi-X-Lightning-Assessment/README.md

 This repo contains the solution for 2 tasks required by the Digi-X assessment.

-Section 1 is answered seperatly in the Section 1 folder.
+Section 1 questions is answered seperatly in "the Section_1" repo.

-Section 2 is answered in a .md file named Section 2.
+Section 2 questions is answered in .md file named "Section_2".